Are your slurry pumps in good condition?

 This list is based off the most common errors that I see on a consistent basis.

-How to ENSURE proper maintenance of your pumps?
+How to ENSURE proper maintenance of your slurry pumps?
 (In only 6 steps)

 Step #1: Check the belts

-When should you check the belt tension of the pump?
+When should you check the belt tension of the slurry pumps?

-If your pump is belt driven please check the tension once quarterly at minimum.
+If your slurry pumps are belt driven please check the tension once quarterly at minimum.
 Belts that are too tight will cause damage to the light series motor bearing and once that bearing fails then the thrust bearing will start to fail in the pump.
 Belts ran too loose will cause poor performance and slippage causing damage to the sheaves.

 *New belts should be checked 5-7 days after installation to ensure proper tension.
 I have a blog devoted to belt tensioning.

-How to tell if the belts are loose?
+How to tell if the belts are loose on slurry pumps?

 I like to use a Gates tension tester.
 It is a simple tool and comes with instructions.
 An experienced ear can tell if the belts are too loose.
 They will be making a flapping sound.
 Belts that are too tight could cause the motor to be pulling high amps or bearing temperatures to increase before you start to notice bearing failure.
 We also recommend that you refer to TB Woods website and manuals for proper troubleshooting and maintenance on belt drives.